Mel Eves: Career

 He was top goalscorer in 1981/82 (seven goals) as Wolves slumped out of the top flight, but his 18 league goal haul the following year, not only earned him the top goalscorer award again, but saw the team immediately return to Division One during the 1982/83 season.

-The 1983/84 season would be Eves' last for Wolves and would also be Wolves last in the top flight for some time as they were to face three consecutive relegations down to Division 4 before a resurgence under new ownership.

 Eves played his final Wolves match against Watford, 5 May 1984 where he ruptured achilles tendon being replaced with Danny Crainie in the 19th minute.
 He undertook an operation in London where he states he received no visitors from the Wolves and when he returned to club on crutches, foot in plaster, he met with new manager Tommy Docherty who offered him a contract at reduced salary.
 According to Eves the atmosphere at the club had become awful, there was little leadership.
 He stated in a podcast interview with Wolves fan site the Wolfwhistle "I didn't know what the owners looked like.
 Unless a club is run properly from the top it's never going to achieve".

 Eves left the club having played in a total of 214 games for Wolves scoring 53 goals in all competitions.

-Post Wolves Playing Career

-After a period of time training at Manchester City, recovering from a ruptured Achilles tendon sustained in his last game for Wolves in May 1984, Eves was signed by Sheffield United in December 1984.
-Here, he played until May 1986 and was also voted 'Player of the Year' by fans.

-Eves then moved to Gillingham and played two further seasons in the third tier.
-He retired through injury in May 1989 after a six-month spell at Walsall, aged 32.